How it works – High Level:

-Simply forward your companies support address (or another departmental/group email address) to the system email address in your account.
+Simply forward your companies support address (or another departmental/group email address) to the “System Email Address” in your account shown in the screenshot below.
 When emails are received, they will either create new tickets, or update existing tickets.

 Place your company address that you forwarded into the “Organization Reply To Address”.
 That way, when TeamSupport sends emails, it will insert your address on the FROM line and complete the loop.